onox/orka/docs/windows-input/index.md

 AWT is used to create windows that can display 3D graphics and to manage input devices like the pointer, keyboard, and gamepads.
-It has a similar purpose as GLFW and SDL.
+It has a similar purpose as GLFW and SDL, but is fully written in Ada.

 ### Initialization